An aerial view of Singleton Campus and the bay opposite

 • Historical perspectives of hunger and famine

-• History of international health
+• History of international and global health

 • Medicine, disease and empire